 - Non-participation in examinations shall automatically be considered as withdrawal from the examination.

 * Catch-up examinations, are all examinations that could not be written in the period from 13 to 31 March 2020 and for which new examination dates have been set.

 The examination offices are currently open.
 Please refer to the respective websites of the faculties for opening hours and contact persons or use the Service Point Exams.
 Please observe the hygiene regulations of the Campus Service Center!

-The University Library oft he OVGU has been open to the public to a limited extent since May 4, 2020.
-Please observe the prescribed hygiene measures.
+Magdeburg University Library has been open to the public to a limited extent since May 4th, 2020.
 Please refer to the corresponding information on the University Library's website.

 Among other things, the University Library offers digital loans or the provision of semester materials.
 You can find more information about the library's services here.